DURATION OF COURSE2 days

 Risk Analysis and FMEA for Medical Devices based on the requirements of ISO 14971

 Risk assessment involves risk analysis and risk evaluation, followed by risk control and finally post-production information gathering.
-Participants will review the application of this risk management process in the standard ISO 14971 to medical devices and the use of Failure Mode and Effects Analysis (FMEA) and FTA (Fault Tree Analysis).
+Participants will review the application of this risk management process in the standard ISO 14971 to medical devices and the use of FMEA and FTA (Fault Tree Analysis).

 Risk is a measurable factor.
 It is defined by safety specialists as a function of the severity of the hazard and the probability that the hazard will occur.
 Safety, however, can not be measured precisely.
 It requires a judgement by designers and production professionals acting together with management, taking account of what is technically and economically feasible.
 The assessment of safety involves balancing the risks that cannot be eliminated from the product against the benefit and utility of the product.
 These two factors (probability and severity) form the basis for a product safety profile, which provides management with information to decide whether to bring a device to market.